WILDFLOWER HOME PAGE SEARCH BY PLANT NAME WHITE FLOWERS CONTACT US

-| Cow Parsnip and Love Root are close relatives and if you mentally cut a Cow Parsnip leaf into a lacy, fern-like leaf and reduce its flower size considerably, you end up with a plant that looks like Loveroot.
-The two enjoy similar habitats, but in the mountains of the Four Corners area Loveroot is far more common, often growing in thick, extensive patches.
+Cow Parsnip and Love Root are close relatives and if you mentally cut a Cow Parsnip leaf into a lacy, fern-like leaf and reduce its flower size considerably, you end up with a plant that looks like Loveroot.
+The two plants enjoy similar habitats and are commonly found near each other.
+Both are quite common in the mountains of the Four Corners area but Loveroot is by far the more common of the two, growing along almost all trails and often growing in thick, extensive patches.
 See Cow Parsnip. |

 |